-This form is required as part of the application packet to a supervised practice program.
-This form is completed online by the DPD Director and states the courses to be completed and the date the B.S. degree will be complete.
-Students who have already completed B.S. degree requirements would submit a Verification Statement instead of the Intent to complete form.
+This form is required as part of the application documents in DICAS.
+The form is completed online in DICAS by the DPD Director (you must submit Dr. Anderson's contact information) and states the courses to be completed and the date the B.S. degree will be complete.
+The DPD Course Form is also required of students enrolled in a DPD Program; this form is found on eatrightpro.org.
+Dr. Anderson will complete this form when requested by each applicant who then submits it in DICAS.
+Students who have already completed B.S. degree requirements would submit a Verification Statement instead of the Declaration of Intent to complete form.